ark-key/cypress-witch/README.md

   </a>
 </p>

-**cypress-witch** makes your Cypress tests concise, structured and readable.
+**cypress-witch** is a test case automation library for Cypress.
+It makes your Cypress tests concise, structured and readable.

 ## Installation